cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 175 hours

+### 🎓 Possible Mentors

+Satya Ranjan, Thomas Kammerlocher, Giovanni Gargiulo, Fabian Bormann

 ## 👉 Create a graph-native query layer for Cardano

 ### 🚣 Your Mission

 Cardano DLT is based on the [eUTxO (Extended Unspent Transaction Output) model][eutxo-model], which in practice, generates an heterogeneous (decentralized) data lake of [un]structured data that is inherently more similar to a graph than to just a transactional ledger of balances, and doing (semantic) searches for relationships between different entities across the huge amounts of data the blockchain users produce, should be much cheaper in terms of computational resources and therefore, usually quicker, [using a graph-native database than a non-native (such as relational ones)][neo4j-native-vs-non-native]; also while crafting the queries to analyse data.

-While there are currently multiple alternatives to feed Cardano events into relational databases such as `postgres`, message queues such `kafka` or virtually any data store using webhooks, and although some PoCs (using [oura][oura-dgraph-poc] and [yaci][yaci-fluree-poc]) exist to store Cardano events into [dGraph][dgraph] or [Fluree][fluree] graph-native solutions, there is no ready-to-consume API nor queries that makes use of a graph-native database as storage engine, so the proposed mission would be to come up with an integrated solution that makes possible to query meaningful data for consumers like for example wallets or financial tools. *E.g.*:
+While there are currently multiple alternatives to feed Cardano events into relational databases such as `postgres`, message queues such `kafka` or virtually any data store using webhooks, and although some PoCs (using [oura][oura-dgraph-poc] and [yaci][yaci-fluree-poc]) exist to store Cardano events into [dGraph][dgraph] or [Fluree][fluree] graph-native solutions, there is no ready-to-consume API nor queries that makes use of a graph-native database as storage engine.

+#### 📦 Expected Outcomes

+The proposed mission would be to come up with an integrated solution that makes possible to query meaningful data for consumers like for example wallets or financial tools. *E.g.*:

 * Balances (per address, per stake account, per contract...)
 * Metadata events ([N]FT mints, messages, CIP events...)